top of page

 Latest News

 Welcome back!
 Everyone has returned to campus after a pleasant holiday break.
-Dr. Dunham-Snary will be in the classroom this winter semester for a 6-lecture series on respiratory pathophysiology (PHGY 350) as well as the very popular vascular tone laboratory (LISC 391).
-Graduate students are wrapping up course work, considering committee meetings, and many of our undergraduates are starting their LAST SEMESTER!
+Dr. Dunham-Snary will be in the classroom this winter semester as both Co-ordinator and Instructor of the still very popular LISC 391 laboratory course.
+Graduate students are wrapping up course work, getting ready for spring committee meetings, and our undergraduates are starting their last lap!
 Wishing everyone a productive, healthy term!

 Media